ironhacks/docs/docs/1-Platform-Documentation/index.md

 Key platform features include:

-- A cloud-based data science workspace to perform data science tasks in the cloud using Juptyer notebooks,
+- A cloud-based data science workspace to perform data science tasks in the cloud using Juptyer notebooks
-- Event specific announcement banners,
+- Event specific announcement banners
-- Markdown document editor for challenge task description, rules, and tutorials,
+- Markdown document editor for challenge task description, rules, and tutorials
-- Participant file and form submission tool,
+- Participant file and form submission tool
-- Event forum with email notification system for new posts,
+- Event forum with email notification system for new posts
+- Markdown click tracking for analytics
 - Submission scoring tools
-- Results management system including downloadable reports,
+- Results management system including downloadable reports
-- Notes feature for admins to keep track of issues.
+- Notes feature for admins to keep track of issues
-- Example features for experimental setups.
+- Example features for experimental setups
-- Interactive results dashboard,
+- Interactive results dashboard
-- Jupyter notebook web viewer to view submissions or example files directly in the app,
+- Jupyter notebook web viewer to view submissions or example files directly in the app
-- Integration with Qualtrics surveys.
+- Integration with Qualtrics surveys

 ## Platform Users